mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 Historically, I added the prop to create harmony in terms of spacing between the elements on each sides and the "main" placeholder content to improve [the user experience in terms of rhythm](https://www.interaction-design.org/literature/article/repetition-pattern-and-rhythm).

-At some points, I found this annoying to only be able to only on a string `left`, `right` or `both`.
-The idea behind this looked interesting but the customization capability were bloated and not very expressive: is this about the shapes or about the lines positions?
+At some points, I found this annoying to only be able to rely on `left`, `right` or `both`.
+The idea looked interesting but the customization capabilities were blocked and the API was not very expressive: is the position about the shapes or about the lines positions?

-Let's imagine something more explicit for the consumer:
+Here's something more explicit for the consumer:

 ```jsx
 import { Placeholder, PlaceholderLine, PlaceholderMedia } from "rn-placeholder";